Abstract of Assessment

 New Construction

-Residential Real Property (Including Ag Res MH’s)39,250039,250
+Residential Real Property (Including Ag Res MH’s) | 39,250 | 0 | 39,250 |

-Agricultural (Excluding Ag Res & Res MH’s)000
+Agricultural (Excluding Ag Res & Res MH’s) | 0 | 0 | 0 |

-1. Column One - Property Classes: The residential real and personal property amounts are reported separately because the personal property is assessed at a different rate.
+- Column One - Property Classes: The residential real and personal property amounts are reported separately because the personal property is assessed at a different rate.
 The personal property and real property amounts associated with the non-residential classes are reported as a total by class.

-2. Column Two - All New Construction: Shows the assessed value of all new construction including new personal property connected to new improvements, additions to structures, new improvements, and substantial remodeling assessed as of January 1 of the current year.
+- Column Two - All New Construction: Shows the assessed value of all new construction including new personal property connected to new improvements, additions to structures, new improvements, and substantial remodeling assessed as of January 1 of the current year.
 For natural resources, producing mines, and oil and gas, new construction is comprised of new improvements associated with the operation, and new personal property associated with those new improvements.
 Do not report increased production on this page, as we get this data from the oil and gas page of the abstract.
 For state assessed new construction, report the value shown under the 5.5% limit column on the final notice of valuation.

-3. Column Three - Demolished and Destroyed: Shows the full assessed value of all real property demolished or destroyed in the current year and personal property associated with real property demolished or destroyed in the previous year.
+- Column Three - Demolished and Destroyed: Shows the full assessed value of all real property demolished or destroyed in the current year and personal property associated with real property demolished or destroyed in the previous year.
 For natural resources, producing mines, and oil and gas, destroyed property is comprised of destroyed improvements associated with the operation and personal property associated with those destroyed improvements.
 Enter the destroyed property value as a negative number.

-NOTE: The Division does not provide assessors with the value of destroyed state assessed property; thus, the assessor does not report a value in this field.
+NOTE: The Division does not provide assessors with the value of destroyed state assessed property; thus, the assessor does not report a value in this field. - Column Four - Net New Construction: The result of column two minus column three.
+This number is calculated by the automated program.

 Municipalities and School Districts